magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/self-registration.md

 ### Prerequisites summary

-We have prepared a ThingsBoard Prototype instance running on DigitalOcean.
+We have prepared a IoT Hub Prototype instance running on DigitalOcean.
-Specific domain name: srd.thingsboard.io (srd stands for “self registration demo”) to server’s IP address: 46.101.146.242.
+Specific domain name: srd.iothub.magenta.at (srd stands for “self registration demo”) to server’s IP address: 46.101.146.242.

 ![image](/images/user-guide/self-registration/digitalocean.png)

-## ThingsBoard configuration
+## IoT Hub configuration

 ### Step 5.
 Mail Server settings

 Login to your instance as a tenant administrator and navigate to Whitelabeling —> Mail server.
-Configure ThingsBoard using your SMTP server settings.
+Configure IoT Hub using your SMTP server settings.
 If you don't have one, the easiest way is to use [SendGrid](https://sendgrid.com/).
 See more info in mail settings [guide](/docs/pe/user-guide/ui/mail-settings/).

 Don't forget to validate the mail server settings using "Send Test Mail" button.